drKreso/amount_inflector/README.md

   11:      dana
 ```

-If you have 2011 months for example (mjesec) the alhorithm is:
+If you have 2011 months for example (mjesec) the algorithm is:

 * Check for 2011 in inflections
 * Check for 011 in inflections
 * Check for 11 in inflections => match it is "2011 mjeseci"

-If you have 77 years for example (godina) the alhorithm is:
+If you have 77 years for example (godina) the algorithm is:

 * Check for 77 in inflections
 * Check for 7 in inflections